sadegh-babapour/sadegh-babapour.github.io/_posts/2019-09-18-Word count with Pure Java.md

 let's say we have 10 athletes and one coach and these athletes will be completing tasks such as doing some jumping and crawling while moving from point A to pint B. In the sequential sense, the coach takes each athlete from A to B, comes back and does the same thing until everyone is at point B.
 </p>
 <p>
 for small number of athletes this is fine: A simple for loop iterating through an array.
-But what if we have 10 million athletes now, with parallelization, we can think of this as all available coaches provided by the cpu let's say 10, and we partition and assign athletes to these coaches (500 atheletes per coach). each coach takes a team rather than individuals and guides them through the instructions.
+But what if we have 10 million athletes now, with parallelization, we can think of this as all available coaches provided by the cpu let's say 10, and we partition and assign athletes to these coaches (500 athletes per coach). each coach takes a team rather than individuals and guides them through the instructions.
 It become now clear, hopefully, that why parallelization makes processing large files faster.
 </p>
 </div>